FOR IMMEDIATE RELEASE:

 “Our youth are dealing with a lot of loss, anxiety, and depression.
 Social isolation has only heightened these needs.
 We are grateful to partner with these incredible organizations at such a critical time,” said Lorez Meinhold, Executive Director.

 “It is unacceptable that our young people carry so much unacknowledged weight on their shoulders—this funding not only acknowledges their trauma but gives them much needed support in this challenging time,” said Rep. Leslie Herod, Board Chair.

 About Caring for Denver Foundation

 Caring for Denver Foundation was founded and funded with overwhelming voter support to address Denver’s mental health and substance misuse needs by growing community-informed solutions, dismantling stigma, and turning the community’s desire to help into action.

 About Lorez Meinhold

-Lorez Meinhold serves as the Executive Director of Caring for Denver.
-She brings more than twenty years of implementation and policy experience as a director of multilateral initiatives involving the public, private and civic sectors, working at the local, state, and national levels.
-She has worked in many capacities integrating health programs addressing mental health and substance misuse needs, connecting early childhood and health communities, delivery and payment system reforms, and efforts that required statewide stakeholder engagement.
+Lorez Meinhold serves as the Executive Director of Caring for Denver Foundation.
+She brings over twenty years of implementation and policy experience as a director of multilateral initiatives involving the public, private, and civic sectors, working at the local, state, and national levels.
+Lorez has worked in many capacities integrating health programs addressing mental health and substance misuse needs, connecting early childhood and health communities, delivery and payment system reforms, and efforts that required statewide stakeholder engagement.